Ohm’s Law Simplified

 Core Electrical Equations

-Equation Formula Variables Used
+Equation Formula Variables Used Engineering Use

-Current I = V / R V, R
+Current I = V / R V, R Used to estimate output current at the coil.

-Power P = V × I V, I
+Power P = V × I V, I Defines delivered electrical power.

-Derived Power P = V² / R V, R
+Derived Power P = V² / R V, R Useful when voltage and resistance are known.

-Derived Voltage V = √(P × R) P, R
+Derived Voltage V = √(P × R) P, R Commonly used in regulated power calculations.

 Electrical Variables

-Symbol Parameter Unit
+Symbol Parameter Unit Meaning in Regulated Devices

-I Current Amperes (A)
+I Current Amperes (A) Electrical current flowing through the circuit.

-P Power Watts (W)
+P Power Watts (W) User-selected or chipset-limited power level.

-Electrical Efficiency & Real Battery Current
+Electrical Efficiency and Real Battery Current

 Parameter Formula / Value Technical Note